godotengine/godot-docs/classes/class_csgshape3d.rst

 - |void| **set_calculate_tangents**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_calculating_tangents**\ (\ )

-Calculate tangents for the CSG shape which allows the use of normal maps.
+Calculate tangents for the CSG shape which allows the use of normal and height maps.
 This is only applied on the root shape, this setting is ignored on any child.
+Setting this to ``false`` can speed up shape generation slightly.

 .. rst-class:: classref-item-separator